-- Use as a temporary sediment barrier on development sites, linear projects (e.g., roadways, utilities), and individual residential lots or redevelopment sites with limited space. - Effective in coarse to silty soil types; additional controls may be required for fine silts and clay soils.

-- o Can serve for inlet protection or, in limited cases, as check dams in small drainage swales when contact with the soil surface can be maintained. - When incorporated into final stabilization, tubes must be constructed of 100% biodegradable natural fibers (e.g., jute, coir, sisal) or 100% UV photodegradable plastic, polyester, or geosynthetic material. - o Not intended for use on paved surfaces (See BMP 20 Weighted Filter Berm).
+- Use as a temporary sediment barrier on development sites, linear projects (e.g., roadways, utilities), and individual residential lots or redevelopment sites with limited space. - Effective in coarse to silty soil types; additional controls may be required for fine silts and clay soils. - Can serve for inlet protection or, in limited cases, as check dams in small drainage swales when contact with the soil surface can be maintained. - When incorporated into final stabilization, tubes must be constructed of 100% biodegradable natural fibers (e.g., jute, coir, sisal) or 100% UV photodegradable plastic, polyester, or geosynthetic material. - Not ideal for use on paved surfaces (See BMP 20 Weighted Filter Berm), but if doing so, use gravel bags draped over the wattle at similar spacing stakes